 Helsinki autumn climate (September-November): cooling temperatures and increasing rainfall

 Autumn in Helsinki is marked by rapidly decreasing daylight length and cooling temperatures; the average highs decrease from 15°C in September to around 5°C in November.
-While September can still occasionally – specifically in the beginning of the month – produce a summer-like day with high temperatures and lots of sunshine, the first snow can fall as early as late October.
+While September can still occasionally – specifically in the beginning of the month – produce a summer-like day with high temperatures and lots of sunshine, the first snow can fall as early as halfway October.

 The fall is often characterized by grey and rainy weather.
 In September, summer-like showers and thunderstorms are still possible, partly due to the now relatively warm Gulf of Finland.
 Later in fall, the precipitation is mostly caused by frontal systems, with the proximity of the sea enhancing the amount of precipitation.

 The first frost typically occurs in October, while November often marks the beginning of significant wintery conditions with frost, ice days, and sometimes substantial snowfall.

 While fall in Helsinki is often rainy and grey, the season’s best days offer vibrant colors and stunning views, as seen here along the Vantaa River.

 Weather extremes in terms of temperature are less likely in Helsinki than in other regions of Finland, thanks to the moderating effect of the sea.
 Based on the 1991-2020 climate statistics, the lowest average yearly temperature is -20.6°C, while the highest yearly temperature is around 28°C. Further inland, this temperature range is significantly greater.
 Even within Helsinki itself, temperature differences can be substantial.
 For example, the Helsinki-Vantaa Airport – located only 15 km north (inland) of the city center – generally experiences lower temperatures in winter time, while measuring higher temperatures in summer.